Living well with Parkinson's disease

 Key points about how to live well with Parkinson's

-• Living well with Parkinson's means taking good care of yourself and getting plenty of support.
+• Living well with Parkinson's means taking good care of yourself.

-• It's also important to get personal support from whānau and friends.
+• It's important to get personal support from whānau and friends.

 • Support is available to help you with your condition and your finances.